 Different Ways People Spy on Their Spouse

 Modern surveillance is rarely dramatic.
-It’s often silent, subtle, and digital:
+It’s often silent, subtle, and digital, raising questions about how to catch a cheating spouse legally without crossing ethical or legal boundaries.

 Offline methods still exist: